d3lta-v/SP_Desktop/README.md

 * Original OS environment: macOS High Sierra
 * Text Editor/IDE: Visual Studio Code with TypeScript support
 * Line endings: LF
 * Language: TypeScript 2.9.2
 * Build environment: Node/NPM with webpack
-* Initial setup: `npm install` in the terminal
+* Initial setup: `npm install` in the terminal to generate the `node_modules` folder

 ### Folder structure:

 * `src/`: Source files in TypeScript
+    * `popup.ts`: The main program handling the popup view
+    * `helper.ts`: Helper functions, mainly regarding user and network operations
+    * `background.ts`: Background event listeners, crucial to ATS function
+    * `poller.ts`: All the pollers in one place.
+A poller is a function that runs repeatedly
 * `dist/`: Unpacked version of the Chrome extension, all HTML and CSS goes here and you should edit those files direct in here
 * `.vscode/`: Visual Studio Code specific settings
 * `webpack/`: Webpack compilation settings